theanh0512/githubUsers/README.md

 Click `Run on iOS simulator` or install Expo app in the real device and scan the QR code

 ## 4. Project details
-Application is written with:
+### Application is written with:
 1. `Redux` - a predictable state container for JavaScript app
 2. `redux-thunk` - a middleware for basic Redux side effects logic
 3. `react-navigation` - a routing and navigation library for React Native apps

 As demo purpose, I have not included detailed error handling (no internet, error to connect to server)

+### Challenge:
+I found it a bit difficult at first when finding the way to load more users based on the link header Since there is only 1 number after `since=`, I decided to replace all other characters with nothing

-## 4. Screenshots
+## 5. Screenshots
 <p align="center">
   <img src="/screenshots/ss2.jpg" width="350" alt="accessibility text">
   <img src="/screenshots/ss1.jpg" width="350" alt="accessibility text">
 </p>

-## 5. Built application on Expo
+## 6. Built application on Expo
 Please try the complete application on Expo app at: https://expo.io/@theanh0512/githubUsers

-## 6. How to Contribute
+## 7. How to Contribute

 Find any typos?
 Any ideas that you think they can help to improve the project?
 Contributions are welcome!